jnixy/website/content/project/dv-covid19/index.md

 So, we started collecting official data from several jurisdictions from the [Police Data Initiative](https://www.policedatainitiative.org/datasets/), and reaching out to victim service agencies in the same jurisdictions to request the daily number of emergency hotline calls they'd received from 2018 to 2020.

+***This page links to published and ongoing work from this project.***

-We've collected data from the following jurisdictions:
+Thus far, we've collected data from the following jurisdictions:

 | Jurisdiction   | Calls for Police Service | Emergency Hotline Calls |
 |----------------|:------------------------:|:-----------------------:|